spapas/spapas.github.io/content/react-redux-tutorial.rst

 Now, for the javascript, we create a reducer function that gets the previous state value (which initially is the number 0) and the action that is dispatched.
-It checks if the action type is 'INCREASE' or 'DECREASE' and correspondigly increases or decreases the state, which is just the number.
+When the reducer is called it will check if the action type is 'INCREASE' or 'DECREASE' and correspondigly increase or decreases the state, which is just that number.
+Normally, the state will be a (rather fat) object.

-We then create a store which gets the reducer as its only parameter and call its subscribe method passing a callback.
-This callback will be called whenever the state is changed - in our case, we'll just update the div with the current number from the state.
-Finally, the increase and decrease methods will just dispatch the corresponding action.
+We then create a store which gets the reducer as its only parameter then and call its subscribe method passing a callback.
+This callback will be called whenever the state is changed - in our case, the callback just updates the div with the current number from the state.
+Finally, the increase and decrease methods that are called when the butts are clicked will just dispatch the corresponding action.

 Please notice that in the above example I didn't use action creators for simplicity.
 For completeness, the action creator for increase would be something like